How To Install A New Graphics Card

 After unplugging all the cables and devices from the PC, turn off the PSU, as shown in the image above.

-This is a minor but important step that can save you a lot of trouble and prevent things from going awry.
+This is a minor but significant step that can save you a lot of trouble and prevent things from going awry.
 Before you do this, make sure to unplug all of the cables from the back and front of your PC.

 Step 3 – Remove The Old Graphics Card

 The first thing to do here is to remove the power connectors.
 Once you have done that, unscrew the screws holding the GPU to the backplate.
-Then you only need to push down the retaining clip on the PCIe socket and carefully lift/pull your old card towards you.
+Then you only need to push down the retaining clip on the PCIe socket and carefully lift/pull your former card towards you.

 Step 4 – Insert The New Graphics Card